 Dartmouth, on the other hand, also has some pretty cool parties and good Greek life.
 I guess when you’re stuck in Hanover, there is nothing else you can do but party.

 Slytherin: Harvard and Princeton

 Welcome to Slytherin, home of the douchebags and the trust fund babies

 The house stands for ambition, power and resourcefulness, which truly are the three main reasons we all go to an Ivy League.

 Seriously, do I even have to explain how Harvard and Princeton are Slytherin?

 Like come on, Harvard kids are literally the epitome of douchebaggery.
 Sure, some kids might just be the next Einstein, but many kids are in it simply because they’re legacies (like that lil bitch Draco Malfoy), and we know how douchy some of them can be.
 I have to give them a break, though.
 Perhaps, Harvard does take some of the world’s brightest minds, and not all legacies are bad; but since nobody else in the Ivies likes Harvard, as like nobody else in Hogwarts like Slytherins, let’s just pretend all Harvard kids are the douchiest of douche.

 When it comes to Princeton.
 Three words: elitism, athletic snobbery, legacies.
 Plus, Slytherin is known for their respect for traditionalism and an “Ivory Tower” attitude.
-Like.. seriously, most people will never understand.
+Like.. seriously.

 Thanks for reading.
 Don’t forget to like & share!